 “We think it has been a factor… in general principle we are on the same page… we concentrate on the diet” Prof. Annie Bye (27.12.17)

-And following improvements to the diet:
+And following improvements to the diet ratio:

 “She looks good… a big change” Dr Denise